TRA In-House Actuarial Services

 We deliver actuarial services in all industries and sectors, including large and small corporations, not-for profits, and public and governmental entities.

-Contact us today if you are looking for solid solutions for managing the risks associated with continued sponsorship and upkeep of Defined Benefit Plans.
+Contact our professional TPA firm today if you are looking for solid solutions for managing the risks associated with continued sponsorship and upkeep of Defined Benefit Plans.

 Our Actuarial Services:

 - Prototype & Custom Plan Documents

 - Calculation of Benefits